nightroman/FarNet/Explore/README.md

     Tells to get only files.

-- `-Recurse`
+- `-Bfs`

-    Tells to search directories recursively.
+    Tells to use breadth-first-search instead of depth-first-search.

 - `-Depth <N>`

-    N = 0: ignored.
-N < 0: unlimited.
-N > 0: the search depth with -Recurse
-    ignored.
-Note: order of -Depth and -Recurse results may be different.
+    The subdirectory depth, zero for just root, negative for unlimited.

-- `-Asynchronous`
+- `-Async`

     Tells to perform the search in the background and open the result panel immediately.
-Results are added dynamically when the panel is idle.
+Results are added dynamically.

 - `-XFile <File>`

-    Tells to read the XPath expression from the file.
-Use the *.xq* extension for files (Colorer processes them as *xquery* which is fine for XPath).
+    Tells to read XPath from the file.
+You may use `*.xq` files so that Colorer treats them as XQuery, the superset of XPath.

-- `-XPath <Expr>`
+- `-XPath <Expression>`

-    The XPath has to be the last parameter because the rest of the command line is used as the XPath expression.
-The Mask can be used with XPath.
-Recurse and Depth parameters are nor used with XPath or XFile.
+    The XPath has to be the last parameter, the rest of the command is used as the XPath expression.
+The mask may be used with XPath.

 *********************************************************************
 ## Result panel